sapience/xrpl-go/docs/docs/packages/websocket.md

 ## Config

 The `websocket` package provides a `Config` struct that allows you to configure the WebSocket client.
-Every time you create a new `Client`, you need to pass a `Config` struct as argument.
+Every time you create a new `Client`, you need to pass a `Config` struct as an argument.
 You can initialize a `Config` struct using the `NewClientConfig` function.

 `Config` struct follows the options pattern, so you can pass different options to the `NewClientConfig` function: